danse/pyper/README.rst

 Other examples
 --------------

-The following examples can be ran like the one before.
+The following examples can be run like the one before.
 They are written this way to work also like actual automatic tests.

     >>> from pyper import test